How to Help Innocent Animals in War Zones

 - Leave a legacy in your Will, to help animals after you’ve gone.

 War Paws also provides resources and rescue for animals in war zones.
+It tries to remove animals caught up in conflict, but also educate local populations on animal welfare.

-Safe Haven for Donkeys helps donkeys living on the border in the Middle East, obviously something of extreme concern at present.
+Safe Haven for Donkeys helps donkeys living on the border in the Middle East, of extreme concern at present.
 Donkeys and horses are the main form of transport for many, and often worked on little food or rest.
 Read more on helping donkey friends.

 This charity has just set up a project in Egypt to help donkeys who work in intense heat to move bricks to kilns (used to build houses).
 Many have untreated wounds, fly infestations and overgrown hooves.
-The animals are treated both on-site and at mobile clinics.
+The animals are treated on-site and at mobile clinics.

-Although playing lotteries is not the best way to live life, playing their Weather Lottery (instead of the national one) is good to earn them extra funds.
+- Playing their Weather Lottery (instead of the national one) is good to earn them extra funds.

-You can also scrap your old car, and monies raised from metal will benefit this wonderful cause.
-Lucy’s UK Donkey Foundation also gives grants, to help working animals in the Holy Land.
+- scrap your old car, and monies raised from metal will benefit this wonderful cause.

 How to Help Animals in Ukraine